 If the appendix hasn’t burst, surgeons prefer to remove it through laparoscopy, that is by making a small cut in the belly button.
 The procedure is generally safe for all age groups.
 It usually takes two to four weeks to completely recover from the surgery.

 A caveat!
 Remember, that if left untreated, Appendicitis could lead to infection and bursting of the appendix which in turn spreads infection and results in inflammation in the lining of the abdomen.
-In case of a ruptured appendix, there is risk to life and recovery is much longer..
+In the case of a ruptured appendix, there is a risk to life and recovery is much longer.